-7: Requesting a ballot for a voter
+8: Requesting a ballot for a voter

-A near relative or legal guardian may request a ballot for a voter but may not make changes to the voter's registration record.
+A near relative or legalguardian may request a ballot for a voter but may not make changes to the voter's registration record.
 A near relative is a voter's:

-- Spouse
+Spouse

-- · Brother or sister
+- Brother or sister

-- · Parent or stepparent
+- Parent or stepparent

 - Mother/father-in-law

-- · Child or stepchild
+- Child or stepchild

 - Son/daughter-in-law

-- · Grandparent/Grandchild
+- Grandparent/Grandchild

 Any person may request an absentee ballot for a voter who needs assistance making the request due to disability.
 Under the Americans with Disabilities Act, a disability is a physical or mental impairment that causes someone to be substantially limited in a major life activity.
-When requesting a ballot on behalf of a voter, the requester must complete and sign this section.
+When requesting a ballot on behalf of a voter, the requester must complete and sign section 8.

-8: Assisting a voter in filling out or returning this form
+9: Assisting a voter in filling out or re- turning this form

 If you are helping a voter fill out or return their form, complete this section.
-The voter will still need to sign or make their mark in Section 10.
+The voter will still need to sign or make their mark in section 11.
 Any voter may receive assistance from their near relative or verifiable legal guardian.
 A voter who needs assistance completing or returning their request form due to their blindness, disability, or inability to read or write may receive assistance from a person of their choice.

-For voters living in a facility (clinic, nursing home, or adult care home) who do NOT require assistance due to a disability, certain limitations apply:
+For voters living in a facility (clinic, nursing home, or adult care home) who do NOT require assistance due to a disability, certain limitations apply.
+Return this form to: